flanagan-lab/pipefish_sbge/syngnathus/docs/Analyzing_syngnathus_RNAseq_data_from_MSU.md

 ### Per sequence GC content

 This module plots the number of reads vs. GC% per read.
 The theoretical distribution is shown by the blue line.
 If the observed distribution deviates too far from the theoretical it will be called a fail.
 In RNA-seq there may be greater or lesser distribution of GC content among transcripts causing the plots to be wider or narrower than the normal distribution.
-XX reads showed a [WARNING ]{style="color:gold"} flag on this module.
+XX reads showed a WARNING flag on this module.

 <center>